NGewirtz/Cheers/README.md

 Ruby on Rails - Used primarily to build a backend api, RoR is responsible for modeling and delivering data to the user, querying the database with active record, and providing secure user specific content.

 React - All front end views are rendered with React.
-React is also responsible for managing and interpreting user input, and efficiently loading data.
+React is also responsible for managing and interpreting user input, and efficiently presenting data.

 Redux - While working hand in hand with React, Redux is used to manage the data, or state of the entire app.
 Redux helps maintain data speed and reliability by ensuring that a singe source of truth is accessible throughout the app.